elvis-pan/elvis-pan.github.io/_posts/2023-01-01-coursereview.md

   - Teamwork is encouraged in 251, so choose your teammate wisely.
 My teammates were great and I enjoy tackling these super hard group and open problems with them.
   - I love Anil Ada and his classes!
 He cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming
-  - Functional programming was quite new to me, but it's very fascinating.
+  - Functional programming was quite new, but it's fascinating.
 It's probably the cleanest way to write code and high order functions changes your way of thinking about code.
-  - However SML is probably not that useful in practice...
-Very few people actually code in SML.
-I wonder why they don't use other functional languages like Haskell.
   - The homeworks were not that easy.
 Since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
 Written parts can contain very long proof, and some might find it tedious, but I found them were quite interesting although I never get them correct.
   - Michael Erdmann is a great professor, very friendly and cute.
 - 21-241 Matrices and Linear Transformations